 Here’s a glimpse of insurance coverage:

 The government’s new safety check initiative for domestic LPG users is a significant step towards protecting lives and property.
-As the number of users is expected to grow in the coming years, educating consumers and building awareness is essential.
+As the number of users is expected to grow in the coming years, it is essential to educate consumers and build awareness.
 This new initiative is not just to check cylinders but as a means of building a strong regulatory framework.
 To support this campaign, both public and private gas agencies are actively taking part in taking a step toward a safe and sustainable India.

 The safety check itself is free.
 However, if a part like the gas hose needs replacement, you may need to pay the price.